bennyho94/Benny.github.io/README.md

 [nbviewer](http://nbviewer.jupyter.org/github/bennyho94/Benny.github.io/blob/main/Spam_or_ham_email_classification.ipynb)

 Predicting if emails are spam or ham with applying bag of words for the ML algorithm and word embedding for the DL algorithm.

+## Neural networks

+### Hotel booking - Multilayer Perceptron Model

+This notebook solves the problem about hotel bookings whether they are cancelled or not.
+I've applied the MLP algorithm with several regularization methods.